taubman33/react-router/README.md

 ```
 > Notice that we are writing an anonymous callback function in the value for the `Route`'s render property.
 This callback function must `return` a react component.

-> Another benefit of using a callback in the render property is that it preserves context, allowing us to pass down data and functions into `SearchContainer` in the same way as we have done previously.
+> So long as we use an ES6 arrow function, this callback will preserve context, allowing us to pass down data and functions into `Search` from `App`.
+You can use an ES5 anonymous function, but you will then need to use `.bind()` to preserve context.

 ## You do: Set up React Router and Add a Second Route (15 min / 1:05)
 - Using the above instructions as a guide, set up React Router in your own application.
 - Once you have the setup described above, create a new component named `Results`, import it into `App.js`, and set up a `Link` and `Route` for it in `App`'s render method.
-- Have the `Results` component simply display the `translation` property in `App`'s state.
+- Have the `Results` component display the `translation` property in `App`'s state by passing it to `Results` via props.
-- Finally, remove the `translation` data from the `SearchContainer` component (as we are now rendering it in `Results`).
+- Finally, remove the `translation` data from `Search` render method (as we are now rendering it in `Results`).

 <details>
 <summary><strong>Solution</strong></summary>